 Insert your left hand and arm into the left arm of your drysuit.
 Pull the left shoulder of your drysuit fully over your left shoulder, extending your left arm down into the sleeve and to the wrist seal.
 Hold your straightened fingers together so that they form one single unit pushing through the wrist seal.
 As your fingers emerge through the wrist seal, open your fingers and continue pushing and working your fingers, then your hand, and finally your wrist through the wrist seal opening to the proper position.
-The sealing area of the wrist should be at or just above your wrist bone.
+The sealing area of the wrist seal should be at or just above your wrist bone.
 Make sure the wrist seal lays flat on your wrist.
 Raise both arms high above your head pulling the drysuit up again to reset the crotch.
 Repeat the sleeve entry process for the right sleeve.
+Again, pull your drysuit up and reset the crotch.

 Insert four fingers from each of your hands, spread widely apart, into the top of the circular opening of the neck seal.
 Stretch the neck seal carefully open and down over your head and onto your neck.
 The neck seal lays flat on the neck with its upper edge slightly below your chin level.
 Adjust the neck seal up or down for comfort and improved sealing.
 Work out any wrinkles or folds in the neck seal.

-Neck seal adjustment is discussed in the Maintenance Section of this Manual.
+Zip the Neck Wrap closed.
+Neck seal adjustment is discussed in the Maintenance Section of this manual.

-Have a buddy close the zipper across the back of your shoulders.
-Your buddy should slowly pull the slider along the line of the zipper, as parallel to the teeth as practical.
+Use your left hand to hold the drysuit fabric and entry zipper of the drysuit above your left shoulder.
+Slowly pull the zipper slider, with your right hand, along the line of the zipper, as parallel to the teeth as practical.
 After your zipper is closed, give the slider one final pull to make sure it is fully closed.
+Fold the zipper cover down over the zipper and attach the Velcro to secure it.